bexcite/CarND-Semantic-Segmentation/writeup.md

 ### Training

-Training parameterss for FCN was selected as: `batch_size=4`, `epochs=25`.
+Training parameterss for FCN was selected as: `batch_size=3`, `epochs=100`.
 As an optimizer was selected `AdamOptimizer` with learning rate `lr=0.001`.
 Interestingly that on bigger batch size like 10 or 20 model don't show any meaningful segmentation results (at least within first 25 epochs)

+Trained with NVidia 1080 Ti for around 50 minutes.

 ### Results

-#### Tests Table for some parameters
+#### Tests Table for various parameters

 Freeze Gradient | Batch Size | Epochs | Shuffle | Loss
 ---             | ---        | ---    | ---     | ---